kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 	Selector *metav1.LabelSelector `json:"selector,omitempty"`
 }

-// GatewayObjectReference identifies an API object including its namespace,
+// ParentGatewayReference identifies an API object including its namespace,
 // defaulting to Gateway.
-type GatewayObjectReference struct {
+type ParentGatewayReference struct {
 	// Group is the group of the referent.
 	//
 	// +optional